 Undergraduate House of Representatives

-The Undergraduate House of Representatives is a representative body made up of Georgia Tech students from every major and degree program at Georgia Tech.
-The body meets weekly to discuss financial bills, student issues, and campus projects.
-Representatives work with their constituents and student organizations ultimately to enrich the student experience for every Georgia Tech students.
+The Undergraduate House of Representatives is a directly elected representative body made up of Georgia Tech students from every significantly populous portion of the student body including majors/colleges, classifications, international students, athletes, transfer students, & co-op students.
+The body meets weekly to discuss financial bills brought by campus organizations, student issues, and overarching campus projects.
+Representatives work with their constituents and student organizations ultimately to enrich the student experience for every Georgia Tech students by passing resolutions and voicing students’ issues and desires to the administration.

 Speaker of the House